BADMS/script.toolbox/Readme.md

 - Notes:

-  On first use it will check and make addon cache dir.
-First run of an image will be slow as it is processing image, then all other calls will use a cached image for extra speed.
+  On first you will need it to check and make addon cache dir.
 For this to happen please add this to top of Startup.xml, on a button or anywhere it can be run from to start before colorbox is needed.

-	<onload condition="System.HasAddon(script.colorbox)">RunScript(script.colorbox,info=firstrun)</onload>
+	RunScript(script.colorbox,info=firstrun)

 - Usage: